 What is Wave Energy?

 “In order for an oscillating system to be a good wave absorber it must also be a good wave generator” (Falnes, 1978).
-An offshore SeaPower Platform, deployed in relatively deep water (>50m) is one such device.
+An offshore SeaPower Platform, deployed in relatively deep water (>50m) is such a device.

 Wave Energy Resources